mastercomfig/mastercomfig/config/README.md

 This is an addon which sets settings for compatibility with transparent viewmodels.

+### mastercomfig-bot-support-addon

+This is an addon wihch sets settings and add commands that improve bot functionality.

 ## cfg folder

 This is where `.cfg` based addons and presets are stored.